DaKidReturns/GoChan/README.md

 Download images from 4chan

+## THIS IS THE DEVELOPMENT BRANCH THE CODE WILL BE EXTEREMLY UNSTABLE

 ### Features
 1. Download all the images from a 4chan forum.
 2. No dependincies, no extra modules required.